herawenn/Remote-Access/README.md

 ![Image](https://i.imgur.com/x9r6DIW.png)

-This Python script combines a reverse shell with a simulated HWID spoofer.
+This Python script creates a reverse shell using an fake 'HWID spoofer'.
 It allows a remote connection to execute commands on the target machine, while also simulating the process of spoofing the Hardware ID (HWID) and MAC address.

 ## Features

 -   **Reverse Shell:** Establishes a connection back to a specified IP address and port, allowing remote command execution.
 -   **Simulated HWID Spoofing:** Simulates the process of changing the HWID and MAC address using a visual interface with `tqdm` progress bars and `pyfiglet` for stylized text.
 -   **System Information Gathering:** Retrieves and displays user, PC name, OS version, and IP address.
--   **Console Clearing:** Clears the console for a cleaner interface.
 -   **Hides Console Window:** Option to hide the console window on Windows.

 ## Requirements